jamesgrady/CS4380-4320-Final-Project/S18-PhiSigmaPi.md

 ### 1. Grab percentages of budget items compared to total budget (pie chart)
 #### Expenses in Budget
+> This analytic is especially important to the treasurer who can you this representation as a way to gauge the health of the budget in its current state

 ```sql
 SELECT
     B.budget_item_id,